Skip to main content

 • We don't know the actual sequence of trades that occurred.

-This is why Nautilus processes bar data through a sophisticated system that attempts to maintain the most realistic yet conservative market behavior possible, despite these limitations.
-At its core, the platform always maintains an order book simulation - even when you provide less granular data such as quotes, trades or bars (although the simulation will only have a top level book).
+This is why Nautilus processes bar data through a system that attempts to maintain the most realistic yet conservative market behavior possible, despite these limitations.
+At its core, the platform always maintains an order book simulation - even when you provide less granular data such as quotes, trades, or bars (although the simulation will only have a top level book).

 Even when you provide bar data, Nautilus maintains an internal order book for each instrument - just like a real venue would.

-1. Time Processing:
+1. Time processing:

 • Nautilus has a specific way of handling the timing of bar data for execution that's crucial for accurate simulation.